apache/flink/docs/java_api_guide.md

 {% endhighlight %}

-Rich functions provide, in addition to the user-defined function (map, reduce, etc), four methods: `open`, `close`, `getRuntimeContext`, `getIterationRuntimeContext`, and `setRuntimeContext`.
+Rich functions provide, in addition to the user-defined function (map, reduce, etc), four methods: `open`, `close`, `getRuntimeContext`, and `setRuntimeContext`.
 These are useful for creating and finalizing local state, accessing broadcast variables (see [Broadcast Variables](#broadcast_variables), and for accessing runtime information such as accumulators and counters (see [Accumulators and Counters](#accumulators_counters), and information on iterations (see [Iterations](#iterations)).